RALLY4VETS | DVEN - FOUNDER

-I was commissioned in the US Army upon my graduation from the Virginia Military Institute in June 1967.
-Like many of my peers at that time, it was off to armor officer basic, then ranger and airborne schools, and my first Vietnam tour of duty in Vietnam with the 173rd Airborne, operating out of LZ English.
+I was commissioned in the U.S. Army upon my graduation from the Virginia Military Institute in June 1967.
+Like many of my peers at that time, it was off to Armor Officer Basic, then Ranger and Airborne schools, and my first Vietnam tour of duty with the 173rd Airborne, operating out of LZ English.

-That tour was followed by commabing an armored cavalary troop in the 14th ACR in Fulda, Germany, flight school, and back to RVN, this time with B Troop, 7/17th Air Cavalry, operating from Camp Holloway in Pleiku.
+That tour was followed by commanding an armored cavalry troop in the 14th ACR in Fulda, Germany, flight school, and back to Vietnam — this time with B Troop, 7/17th Air Cavalry, operating from Camp Holloway in Pleiku.
 Then more school, back to Germany, followed by several tours in the Pentagon, and finishing my career as a Political-Military Advisor at the State Department.

-After retiring from the US Army, I graduated from the Anderson School of Business at UCLA, founded a boutique consulting firm focusing on the community bank sector, and developed the TrakPointe Loan Pipeline Management Software System, named one of the best new technologies for community banks in 2013 by BankNews.
+After retiring from the Army, I graduated from the Anderson School of Business at UCLA, founded a boutique consulting firm focused on the community bank sector, and developed the TrakPointe Loan Pipeline Management Software System, which was named one of the best new technologies for community banks in 2013 by BankNews.

 Following my PTSD diagnosis, I created the Disabled Veteran Empowerment Network (DVEN) to help connect veterans with benefits and resources to improve their quality of life.
 Veteran suicide prevention is one of DVEN's key programs.

-I would be honored to have you connect with me on LinkedIn: Robert Warren Hess
+I would be honored to have you connect with me on LinkedIn.

 Warm regards,